robotology/poeticon/README.md

     make
     cp test/relational_plan/x.exe ../app/conf/planner.exe

+Note: the modules belonging to the probabilistic planner part (planningCycle, affordanceCommunication, geometricGrounding, goalCompiler) must have access to the same "contexts/poeticon" directory.
+One way to accomplish this is to run them on the same machine.

 ## Documentation

 Please refer to the documentation inside each module, and to the help commands available via RPC interfaces.